dancrumb/fallback-plan/README.md

 This is better, but it requires you to define an array of Promises (or Promise sources).
 This might not be best for you.

-Using `graceful-degrade` you could construct it like this:
+Using `fallback-plan` you could construct it like this:
 ```
 p.fallback([
     () => getResource('A'),